Day 1

 Nagano

-Another self-guided day begining with a ride on board the famous (bullet train) to travel to Nagano, the principal city nestled in the Japanese Alps, renowned for its stature and natural splendor.
-This city is renowned as the residence of Zenkoji Temple, a venerable spiritual site that has drawn pilgrims for over 1400 years, making it one of Japan's most frequented temples.
+Another self-guided day begins with a ride on board the famous (bullet train) to travel to Nagano, the principal city nestled in the Japanese Alps, known for its stature and natural splendor.
+This city is home to Zenkoji Temple, a venerable spiritual site that has drawn pilgrims for over 1400 years, making it one of Japan's most frequented temples.

 This evening's lodging entails a stay at a Shukubo, a temple accommodation nestled within the Zenkoji precinct.
 Indulge in the serenity of this tranquil setting, where you'll be treated to a traditional vegetarian Buddhist dinner.